tc39/proposal-array-from-async/README.md

 would group into `value => (value |> (? == null) |> foo(?, 0))`,\
 which is equivalent to `value => foo(value == null, 0)`.

-If you need to interpose a side effect in the middle of a pipeline expression, without modifying the data being piped through, you could use a comma expression instead, such as with `value |> (sideEffect(), ?)`.
-This is especially useful for quick debugging with `value |> (console.log(?), ?)`.

 A pipeline’s body **must** use its topic reference.
 `value |> foo + 1` is an early syntax error,